CourtneyOaks/BELLABEAT-Case-Study-using-SQL-Tableau/README.md

 ## Preparation, processing, and analysis of the data
 Uploaded CSV data files for daily activity, daily calories, sleep a day, and weight loss in BigQuery.
-The sleep_day and weight_loss CSV files had the incorrect date and time format to be uploaded to BigQuery, so I to the correct format of YYYY-MM-DD HH:MM.
+The sleep_day and weight_loss CSV files had the incorrect date and time format to be uploaded to BigQuery, so I corrected the format to YYYY-MM-DD HH:MM.

 Started exploring the dataset, including checking the number of rows in the data starting with the daily activities table.
 Repeated this query for the daily calories, sleep a day, and weight loss tables.
 The result was a count of 940 rows for daily activity, 940 rows for daily calories, 413 rows for sleep day, and 67 rows for weight loss.